 - the academic reference

-Typically, we receive more than 21,500 applications for around 3,300 places and every year we receive applications from many more brilliant candidates than we have places for.
-We are very aware that sadly not everyone will receive the news they were hoping for from Oxford this January.
+Typically, we receive more than 22,000 applications for around 3,300 places and every year we receive applications from many more brilliant candidates than we have places for.
+We are very aware that sadly not everyone will receive the news from Oxford they were hoping for this January.
 We also know that many who do not receive an offer here, go on to have a fabulous time at another university and some even come here for postgraduate study.
 So we may meet again, but in the meantime, we wish you every success with your studies and would like to thank you for considering Oxford.

 Different types of offers